Great leaders are few and far in between.

-A new study from Harvard University suggests that commonly held notions of what makes great leadership might be based on a skewed data set. conclusions draw from skewed data sets are often off base and don’t accurately depict the full story.
+A new study from Harvard University suggests that commonly held notions of what makes great leadership might be based on a skewed data set.
+Conclusions drawn from skewed data sets are often off base and don’t accurately depict the full story.

 We often think of leaders as confident, assertive, decisive, and strong.
 Not coincidentally, these qualities are also commonly associated with masculinity.